Sebastiano del Piombo: Personal life and relationship with Michelangelo

 The main sources for his personality and habits are Vasari and surviving letters, mostly to and from Michelangelo.
 Vasari knew Sebastiano, but probably not very well; although he had been compiling material for some time, the first edition of his Lives did not appear until 1550, after Sebastiano's death, and it is not clear if he had specifically discussed the biography with Sebastiano.
 He knew Michelangelo rather better, and his description of Sebastiano is probably heavily influenced by the hostile attitude Michelangelo had towards Sebastiano after 1534.
 Vasari takes up much of his Life bemoaning Sebastiano's supposed indolence and neglect of his artistic talent for a comfortable and convivial life, at least after 1531.

 Vasari says that in later life he lived in a fine house near the Piazza del Popolo, keeping a very good table, and often entertaining regular friends as well as visitors.
 He says he was always cheerful and humorous, and very good company.
 He became red-faced and rather fat, as the bearded portrait in the Lives suggests.

 As described above, he had become close to Michelangelo by about 1515.
 Though they eventually fell out, few people were able to remain on good terms with Michelangelo for a period of nearly twenty years.
 In 1519 Michelangelo became godfather to Sebastiano's first son, Luciano, after which Sebastiano addressed his letters to "My dearest compare" ("godfather").
 The relationship suffered a dip in 1520 when Sebastiano asked Michelangelo to write to Cardinal Bibbiena, a close friend of Pope Leo X, recommending Sebastiano for projects in the Vatican after Raphael's death.
 Michelangelo sent the letter a month or so later, which Sebastiano presented to the cardinal, without reading it.
-The letter was in very flippant terms, and Sebastianio complained that it became "practically the only topic of conversation at the Palace, and it makes everyone laugh".
+The letter was in very flippant terms, and Sebastiano complained that it became "practically the only topic of conversation at the Palace, and it makes everyone laugh".
 Nor did it work in getting Vatican commissions.

 In 1521 he acted as Michelangelo's agent in the installation of the Risen Christ or Cristo della Minerva in Rome, which was botched by the assistant Michelangelo had sent.
 From 1525 there is a draft for an emotional letter by Michelangelo passing on praise for Sebastiano by one "Captain Cuio", who he had dined with.
 In 1531 Sebastiano writes a despondent letter describing how "I still don't feel I am the same Bastiano that I was before the Sack; I still don't feel in my right mind."
 The relationship never recovered from the argument over the Last Judgement in 1534, described above.